 - the care label says to sponge wash it and hang dry. but I have used a washer and dryer every week to wash it for the past 3 months and it’s still as good as new.

 The weighted vest was one of the first things we got for our son.
 It was a recommendation from his OT.
 It helps to calm him down, stay focused and it gives me a break from hug duty.
-Don’t get me wrong, I mean I love giving him hugs.
+Don’t get me wrong, I mean I love giving him hugs and squeezies.
 Sometimes the frequency just gets too much also, the tightness of the hugs can get exhausting and painful.
 I have also put this in a washer and dryer every other week for a year now.
 It’s still as good as new.
 The downside of weighted vests is that you should make sure that your child only wears it for a short time and take it off.
 If you want full day use then remove the weights.

-The weighted blanket as the name implies is mainly used for sleeping.
+The weighted blanket as the name implies is part of autism sensory products used for sleeping.
 They enhance the child ‘s sleep quality.
 They provide the right amount of pressure and weight needed for kids to calm down and sleep.
 Both the blanket and lap pads are made from cotton and the glass beads make up for the weights.
 They also come in different colors and print designs you can choose from.
 The weighted blanket pairs very well with the compression sheet.
 Because of these sleep items we have graduated to sleeping through the night and seeing our son the next day.
 I can’t remember when I last woke up during the night to sooth him back to sleep.

 However one of the downsides of these two weighted blankets is that the weights cannot be removed you will have to make sure that the blankets are dry at all times.
 The other thing is that weighted blankets can be too warm to use for the summer season.
 In those hot humid times I just use the compression sheet on it’s own.